dmauser/azure-virtualwan/inter-region-nvabgp/README.md

 ./irbgp-deploy.sh
 ```

 **Note:** the provisioning process will take around 60 minutes to complete.
 Also note that Azure Cloud Shell has a 20 minute timeout and make sure you watch the process to make sure it will not timeout causing the deployment to stop.
+You can hit enter during the process just to make sure Serial Console will not timeout.
+Otherwise, you can install it using any Linux.
+In can you have Windows you can get a Ubuntu with WSL2 and install Azure CLI.

 Alternatively (recommended), you can run step-by-step to get familiar with the provisioning process and the components deployed: